Whitney M. Young Magnet High School: Debate team

+TV Production

+Since 2013, the school has offered a video production program as part of its Multimedia Literacy course.

+Junior and Senior year students create a weekly episode for DubTV, the school's official web-series, which is hosted on its website.
+The series is a variety show that features scripted and non-scripted segments as well as advertisements for school clubs and events.
+Recurring characters include Mr. Beagler, a stuffed animal voiced by a rotating cast of students.

 Athletics

 Young competes in the Chicago Public League (CPL) and is a member of the Illinois High School Association (IHSA).
 Young sports teams are nicknamed "Dolphins".
 Young has 52 athletic teams of 12 different sports.
 The boys' basketball team won the IHSA state championships four times (1997–1998, 2008–2009, 2013–2014 and 2016–2017).
 The girls' basketball team won the state championship three times (2007–2008, 2011–2012 and 2013–2014).
 The girls' tennis team won the state championship in 2017.
-The schools' chess team won the IHSA state championship four times (2010–2011, 2012–2013, 2013–2014, and 2015–2016).
+The school's chess team won the IHSA state championship six times (2010–2011, 2012–2013, 2013–2014, 2015–2016, 2018–2019, and 2020–2021).

 Michelle Obama is the namesake of a 4.3 million dollar athletics complex opened in 2019.
 Chicago Public Schools received funding for the complex through Tax Increment Financing (TIF).

 Extra-curricular activities

-The Whitney Young Streaming Radio Station, known as WY Stream, was started on December 9, 2004 to showcase the achievements of students and staff.
+The Whitney Young Streaming Radio Station, known as WY Stream, was started on December 9, 2004, to showcase the achievements of students and staff.
 Stream TV was added in 2006, and includes shows about the school, as well as news clips and internal features.
 The Whitney Young theater company ("The Young Company") has performed such works as Tommy, Jesus Christ Superstar, Beethoven's Last Night, Moulin Rouge!, A Funny Thing Happened on the Way to the Forum, and West Side Story.
 In 1996, several Young students worked to organize the student body and find faculty and administration support for the Gay Pride Club.
 One of the organization's founders later became a member of the Chicago School Board.
 Also, students were inducted into the Chicago Gay and Lesbian Hall of Fame.